-The factors that determine the value of a settlement in a drunk driving car accident differ from case to case, so there is no way to understand your possible recovery based on an average.
+The factors determining the value of a settlement in a drunk driving Fort Lauderdale car accident differ from case to case, so there is no way to understand your possible recovery based on an average.
 The location and severity of your injuries and the financial harm you suffered play a significant role in your compensation and are unique to your case.

 Our attorney will calculate a potential settlement range after collecting the evidence to show your accident-related expenses and losses.
 This is the best way to learn what your drunk driving accident claim or lawsuit might be worth.